 In 3 upcoming blog posts will provide information about enhancing riparian areas through the addition of native trees and shrubs, including tips for planning, implementing and maintaining riparian zones.

-If you would like to learn more about planting in a riparian buffer zone and gain some practical planting experience, join us for one or more native tree planting days – October 4, 5, and 6 – at Ashbridge Preserve.
-Click here to learn more these upcoming planting events and sign up to volunteer!
+If you would like to learn more about planting in a riparian buffer zone and gain some practical planting experience, join us for one or more native tree planting days – May 29, 30 & 31 – at Ashbridge Preserve.
+More information and volunteer sign up for these upcoming plantings available soon!